Syed-ZeeshanGit/Web-Auditor/README.md

 # 🕵️ Website Auditor

 A Python-based application that scrapes public landing pages and uses AI to analyze their marketing messaging.
-It provides actionable insights including a Hook Score, Audience Persona identification, and specific "Conversion Killers" (jargon or confusing phrasing).
+It provides actionable insights including a Hook Score (indicating how compelling the opening headline and first paragraph are), Audience Persona identification, and specific "Conversion Killers" (jargon or confusing phrasing).

 ## 🚀 Live Demo
 https://web-auditor-3skyljueuat4b2ompe3ks4.streamlit.app/